Vyral/base-template/_posts/2023-01-01-2023-real-estate-market-outlook-and-what-it-means-for-you.md

 “From our perspective, the good news is that demographics remain favorable for housing, so the sector appears well-positioned to help lead the economy out of what we expect will be a brief recession,” said Fannie Mae Chief Economist Doug Duncan.6

-***What does it mean for you? *****&nbsp;**Even the experts can’t say for certain where mortgage rates are headed.
+***What does it mean for you? \*\****&nbsp;\*\*Even the experts can’t say for certain where mortgage rates are headed.
 Instead of trying to ”time the market,” focus instead on buying or selling a home when the time is right for you.
 There are a variety of mortgage options available that can make a home purchase more affordable, including adjustable rates, points, and buydowns—and keep in mind you can always refinance down the road.
 We’d be happy to refer you to a trusted mortgage professional who can outline your best options.

-&nbsp;

 **SALES VOLUME WILL FALL AND INVENTORY WILL RISE**